cakephp/docs/en/controllers/components/request-handling.rst

 .. php:class:: RequestHandlerComponent(ComponentCollection $collection, array $config = [])

-The Request Handler component is used in CakePHP to obtain additional information about the HTTP requests that are made to your applications.
+The Request Handler component is used in CakePHP to obtain additional information about the HTTP requests that are made to your application.
 You can use it to see what content types clients prefer, automatcally parse request input, define how content types map to view classes or template paths.